CEI-lab/ece3400-2018/docs/schedule.md

 * *Work on milestone 1*
 * Sep 3rd, Mon: Labor day
 * Sep 5th, Wed: How to make good websites, online communication
 * Sep 7th, Fri: Team meetings. **Deadline @midnight:** The websites will be graded for contents on lab 1.
+Fill out and send the [team assessment form](./Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor.

 Week 4:
 * *Work on milestone 1*